jjchoNC/ctf-writeups/ARA CTF 2023/OSINT/README.md

 ## Time Machine

->> There was a secret leaked on Official ARA Website.
+> There was a secret leaked on Official ARA Website.
 It can only seen on January 22nd 2023.
 Can you turn back the time?

-- **Deskripsi Challenge**

-Inti dari challenge ini adalah menemukan flag pada website ARA pada tanggal 22 Januari 2023.

-- **Solusi Challenge**
+**Solusi Challenge**

 Dalam challenge diatas, deskripsi menyebutkan untuk mendapatkan flag yang ada pada website ARA pada tanggal 22 Januari 2023.
 Untuk mendapatkannya, kami menggunakan Internet Archive Wayback Machine (https://archive.org/web/)